Responsibility of food handlers with gastrointestinal illness

 It is also an offence if you handle food whilst unwell and do not notify your workplace.

-Food businesses may exclude a food handler from handling food or working within a food premises until after receiving advice from a medical practitioner that they are no longer suffering from or a carrier of a food borne disease.
+Food businesses may exclude a food handler from handling food or working within a food premises until they receive advice from a medical practitioner that they are no longer suffering from or a carrier of a food borne disease or until at least 48 hours after all symptoms have stopped.

 It is an offence if a food business knowingly allows a food handler to handle food while suffering from, or recovering from a gastrointestinal illness.